Raluca Olaru

-Ioana Raluca Olaru (born 3 March 1989) is a professional tennis player from Romania.
-The winner of eleven singles and 15 doubles titles ITF Women's Circuit, Olaru reached one WTA Tour singles final, at the 2009 Gastein Ladies, losing to Andrea Petkovic, in straight sets.
-She also has won eleven doubles titles on WTA Tour tournaments.
+Ioana Raluca Olaru (born 3 March 1989) is a Romanian former professional tennis player.
+The winner of eleven singles and fifteen doubles titles on the ITF Women's Circuit, Olaru reached one WTA Tour singles final, at the 2009 Gastein Ladies, losing to Andrea Petkovic, in straight sets.
+She also won eleven doubles titles on WTA Tour tournaments.

 Olaru was a successful junior player.
 She was the runner–up in both junior singles and doubles at the 2005 French Open, and captured the 2006 US Open doubles title along with Mihaela Buzărnescu.
-Her best professional Grand Slam result so far has been the third round of the 2007 French Open, when she defeated the 30th seed Julia Vakulenko, in straight sets, and lost to eventual runner–up, the seventh seed Ana Ivanovic.
+Her best professional Grand Slam result has been the third round of the 2007 French Open, when she defeated the 30th seed Julia Vakulenko, in straight sets, and lost to eventual runner–up, the seventh seed Ana Ivanovic.
 Olaru reached her highest singles ranking, world No. 53, on 27 July 2009, and her best doubles ranking, No. 30, on 31 January 2022.

+Olaru announced her retirement from tennis in June 2024.

 Personal life

-Ioana Raluca Olaru currently resides in her hometown Bucharest.
+Ioana Raluca Olaru resides in her hometown Bucharest.
 Her parents, Adrian and Doina, run a convenience store together.
 Her sister Cristina is 16 years older than Olaru, and lives in London.
 Olaru began playing tennis aged seven, and cites Kim Clijsters, Martina Navratilova and Roger Federer as her role models.
 She graduated from school in 2007, and is fluent in English, Spanish and Romanian.